Sphere free energy of scalar field theories with cubic interactions: Cubic scalar theory

 Next, we consider the renormalization of two-point functions of scalar fields.
 Again, we first consider the contribution of purely $g_{1,0}$ and $g_{2,0}$, and then consider contributions from the curvature vertices.

 To generalize the calculations of Section \ref{sec:warmup} to the sphere, we make the choice of special points $x^2 = 1$ and $y=0$.
-Computing these diagrams on the sphere, we find agreement with the flat space result \eqref{eq:flatphiphi} except with the flat space distance $|x-y|^2$ replaced by the corresponding distance $D(1,0)^2 = \Omega(1)\Omega(0) = 2R^2$ on sphere.
-This agreement implies that we do not have a term $(g_1^{n_1}g_2^{n_2})\epsilon^{-1}$ with $n_1 + n_2 = 4$ in the $\eta$ counterterm, which would renormalize the propagator.
+Computing these diagrams on the sphere, we find agreement with the flat space result \eqref{eq:flatphiphi} except with the flat space distance $|x-y|^2$ replaced by the corresponding distance $D(1,0)^2 = \Omega(1)\Omega(0) = 2R^2$ on the sphere.
+We also find that $\mathcal{G}_4^{(4)}$ in Figure \ref{phiphi} is finite on the sphere because $\mathcal{A}_3$ is finite.
+This implies that we do not have a term $(g_1^{n_1}g_2^{n_2})\epsilon^{-1}$ with $n_1 + n_2 = 4$ in the $\eta$ counterterm, which would renormalize the propagator.

 Next, we consider the following leading contributions to the propagator from curvature couplings, where the diagrams are depicted in Figure \ref{phiphicurvature}:

 where we have pulled out an overall factor of the sphere propagator $ G_d(x, y)$.
 Evaluating the diagrams, again with the choice $x^2 = 1$ and $y = 0$, we find at the lowest order